phax/ph-bde/README.md

 #ph-bde

 OASIS BDE (Business Document Envelope) Java wrapper library.
-It supports easily reading and writing of BDE 1.0 between Java domain objects and XML representations.
+It supports easily reading and writing of BDE 1.0 and BDE 1.1 document.
+It allows conversion between Java domain objects and XML representations.

 It is licensed under Apache 2.0 license.
 It requires at least Java 8 to be used.